Prabhat-ch/aws-automation/README.md

 # aws-automation

-Using python for automating aws.
+Using python for automating AWS. * This is for practice only*